okanzkaya/blockchain-emlak/README.md

 # Technologies used:
 Javascript, React.js, Lucide.React

-Note: This is a very early prototype, more like a visualization of an idea.
+Note: This is a very early prototype instead of a full fledged project, more like a visualization of an idea.